Academic Catalog

 Admission to this program is contingent upon admission to the Graduate School.

-Candidates for the doctoral degree must complete ninety credits beyond the baccalaureate degree, including thirty credits of dissertation directed study.
+Candidates for the doctoral degree must complete 66 credits beyond the baccalaureate degree, including 48 credits of coursework and 18 credits of dissertation directed study.
 In order to continue in the program and gain admission to candidacy, a student must satisfy the following:

-- Satisfy the course requirements in metaphysics/epistemology, value theory, and history of philosophy by the end of the fourth year;
+2. Satisfy the 48 credits of coursework and course area requirements in metaphysics/epistemology, value theory, and history of philosophy by the end of the third year;

-- Complete the two preliminary essays by the beginning of the fourth year; and
+3. Complete preliminary essay by the beginning of the fourth year; and

 Academic Scholarship: All course work must be completed in accordance with the regulations of the Graduate School and the College of Liberal Arts and Sciences.